tristanguigue/angular-dynamic-layout/bower_components/angular-dynamic-layout/README.md

 ````

 ## Responsiveness and mediaqueries
-To make IsoGrid responsive just create a set of media queries that ajust the size of your cards and of the container.
-IsoGrid will find the container and cards widths on its own.
+To make your layout responsive just create a set of media queries that ajust the size of your cards and of the container. dynamic-layout will find the container and cards widths on its own.

 ## Animations
 The animations are based on the `ngAnimate` module, they are also up to you.
 Here are the available animations: